rahmanidashti/LGLMF/README.md

 - Python version:  '3.7'
 - You have to install the required libraries

+## To run the code
+You need just run the `recommendation.py`

+- To change the dataset, you have to write its name in the `recommendation.py`.

 ## Cite
 Please cite our paper if you use our datasets or implementations: